Tanzania Safari: A Family Adventure

 Days 1 & 2 — Depart home and arrive in Tanzania

 Upon arrival in Arusha, you and your family will be met and transferred to your lodge.
 Rest and relax after your long journey—the real adventure begins tomorrow!
-Overnight: Mount Meru Game Lodge
+Mount Meru Game Lodge

 Rise and embrace the day!
 Fly to the tiny outpost of Wasso, and meet your guide, who will be your community liaison, wildlife expert, and Tanzania ambassador along this wonderful journey.
 Take a short drive to a private nature refuge deep in the eastern Serengeti eco-system.

 Have lunch at camp and then spend the afternoon exploring the area by Land Rover in search of your favorite animals.
 Nicknamed Giraffic Park, this portion of the Serengeti ecosystem will give you a glimpse into the past.
-The vast expanses of wilderness, diversity of species and the warm welcome you’ll receive from the local Maasai people will harken back to the days when Teddy Roosevelt first went on safari near this area.
+The vast expanses of wilderness, diversity of species, and the warm welcome you’ll receive from the local Maasai people will harken back to the days when Teddy Roosevelt first went on safari near this area.

 Start the day with a hot drink and a light snack before heading out for a pre-breakfast guided nature walk.
 This afternoon, visit a Maasai women’s cooperative to learn how these women have paired their own skills as artisans and homemakers with their desire to help their families, as well as their own communities.

-(B,L,D)Day 5 — Private Nature Refuge to Serengeti National Park
+Day 5 — Eastern Serengeti Ecosystem to Serengeti National Park

 Visit a school, where children can meet their Tanzanian peers in an informal setting (children who have written ahead to a pen pal can meet him or her here).
 Exchange stories, talk about your favorite music, or teach a team sport—whatever feels fun and interesting to the group.

 Continue west to the Serengeti where you will explore for the next three days.
 As you travel further into the African wilds, look for giraffe, lion, ostrich, zebra and warthog.
 Late this afternoon you can settle into your Nyumba, throw a Frisbee, play some games or have a cool drink before joining folks in the dining area for your evening meal.
-Afterwards gather round the campfire for some stargazing or stories with your guide before heading off to bed.
-Overnight: Serengeti Nyumba (B,L,D)
+Afterwards, gather round the campfire for some stargazing or stories with your guide before heading off to bed.
+Serengeti Nyumba (B,L,D)

 Day 6 — Serengeti National Park

-(B,L,D)Day 7 — Serengeti National Park
+Day 7 — Serengeti National Park to Ngorongoro Crater

 Continue wildlife viewing in the heart of the park today, stopping for a picnic lunch.
 Enjoy more exploration of this remarkable place, with stunning landscapes, jaw-dropping sunrises and sunsets, and amazing wildlife.

 Spend the full day today exploring the Crater floor.
 The area is famous around the world and very small in its scale, so you will see other safari goers.
-Don’t let that distract you from the beauty of the place or from the fact that this remains one of the only places on earth where you may see all of the Big Five at once: lion, leopard, bull elephant, African buffalo and black rhino.
+Don’t let that distract you from the beauty of the place or from the fact that this remains one of the only places on earth where you may see all of the "Big Five" at once: lion, leopard, African elephant, Cape buffalo, and rhinoceros.

-(B,L,S)Day 12 — Arrive U.S.
+Day 10 — Arrive U.S.